Evolution and Psychology Research

 The objective of any civil action would not be to "punish" the cleaner but to draw attention to her "inner world" and the Clear and Present Danger it represents for human beings of all ages: publicity would be the goal.

 Move your mouse cursor over the image to get an indication of what the cleaner's victims - young and old alike - see whenever her corrupted archeotrauma is triggered (image may momentarily disappear when the overlay is loaded for the first time):

 Update (7th October 2023): If the mouseover isn't working for some reason; this is how the cleaner's face should change.)

 Literally "demonising" the pub cleaner in this way might be viewed as a disparagement, an attempt at character assassination, or simply designed to invoke local animosity should her identity become known.

 For two reasons it is none of those things:

 1) There's no such thing as a free lunch

-Imagine a pint glass half full of beer in which the glass represents the barmaid's brain and the beer her repressed psychological history.
+Imagine a pint glass half full of beer in which the glass represents the cleaner's brain and the beer her repressed psychological history.
 The empty upper half of the glass represents her mind but it should not be inferred that repression lies "below" consciousness.

-At some point in her past - usually childhood - the barmaid has hardened the surface fear of her repression, and in so doing, created a permanent "psychological weapon" with which to damage and distress others whenever personal or socially conditioned thresholds are exceeded (also see the answer I gave to, "Who is the scariest person you know and why?" some 7 to 10 years ago.)
+At some point in her past - usually childhood - the cleaner has hardened the surface fear of her repression, and in so doing, created a permanent "psychological weapon" with which to damage and distress others whenever personal or socially conditioned thresholds are exceeded (also see the answer I gave to, "Who is the scariest person you know and why?" some 7 to 10 years ago.)